 When officer-involved shootings occur, police departments must communicate in a transparent manner with the community involved.
 In Ferguson, Missouri, the police department refused to release any information about its investigation until a week after the shooting.
 This information vacuum exacerbated tensions with a community already reeling from the death of an unarmed young man.
 In contrast, the Cincinnati Police Department no longer withholds the identity of the officer from the public during an investigation.
-Officers initially resisted this provision, but many acknowledge that such transparency has enhanced community trust.58 Important accompaniments to transparency include actions on the part of police that demonstrate cultural competency in connecting with the family of the victim and sensitivity to the community's grief.
+Officers initially resisted this provision, but many acknowledge that such transparency has enhanced community trust.
+[58] Important accompaniments to transparency include actions on the part of police that demonstrate cultural competency in connecting with the family of the victim and sensitivity to the community's grief.

 In a somewhat different approach, the Providence, Rhode Island, police department uses a community-centered policing framework to implement CompStat, a statistical system that compiles crime data to pinpoint hot spots and divert resources to problem areas.
-While the traditional CompStat model emphasizes these meetings as a forum for top- and middle-level law enforcement

-Implementing the Miami-Dade early identification system cut the number of officers with use-of-force complaints in half. personnel to analyze data internally, Providence expands this approach by holding bi-weekly data-sharing meetings between community stakeholders and law enforcement officers assigned to particular areas.
+While the traditional CompStat model emphasizes these meetings as a forum for top- and middle-level law enforcement personnel to analyze data internally, Providence expands this approach by holding bi-weekly data-sharing meetings between community stakeholders and law enforcement officers assigned to particular areas.
 Religious leaders, universities, the school system, community organization representatives, and a staff person from the Providence Journal are all regular attendees.